Login

 EYFS

 At Northburn Primary School, we plan from the Early Years Foundation Stage Curriculum (EYFS).
 On entry, judgements are made against the Development Matters bands to identify each child’s starting point and ensure teaching and learning meets the needs of all.
-A mixture of child-initiated planning and accurate assessment for learning (AFL) ensures an exciting and hands on cross curricular approach which enables children to make good progress.
+A mixture of child-initiated planning and accurate assessment for learning (AfL) ensures an exciting and hands on cross curricular approach which enables children to make good progress.

 KS1